opencopilot/packet-traefik-tf/README.md

 The `traefik` dashboard and management endpoint is bound to the private IP of the Packet device (on port `8080`, use the [Packet VPN](https://help.packet.net/technical/infrastructure/doorman-customer-vpn) or an SSH tunnel to access the dashboard.

+Any elastic IPs you add to the instance this provisions will be automatically added to the loopback of the host, which `traefik` will listen on.
+So if you add an elastic Global IP in the Packet portal to this device, the load balancer will be available on that IP automatically.

 #### What you get
 - Automatic backend configuration via tags on Packet devices (add/remove backends by adding/removing tags on your Packet device)
 - Automatic `Let's Encrypt` for zero-config SSL termination at the load balancer
 - Traefik dashboard/api exposed on private IP for internal visibility
 - Load balancer metrics exposed on private IP for prometheus scraping
 - Access logs (TODO: will be configurable to be sent to a remote service)
+- Automatic Packet elastic IP set-up, add IPs to the device in the Packet portal and the LB will "just work" on that IP

 #### Who is this useful for?